 10.1Client Representations, and Warranties.
 Client represents and warrants that:

-Client agrees that it will comply in all material respects with Applicable Law in its use of the Services under this Agreement.
+Client agrees that it will comply in all material respects with Applicable Law in its use of the Products under this Agreement.

 10.2Truv Representations, and Warranties.
 Truv represents and warrants that:

-11.5Modifications.
+12.5Modifications.
 Client acknowledges and agrees that Truv has the right, in its sole discretion, to modify this Agreement from time to time, and that modified terms become effective on posting.
-Client will be notified of modifications through notifications through the Services or direct email communication from Truv.
+Client will be notified of modifications through notifications through the Products or direct email communication from Truv.
 Client will be responsible for reviewing and becoming familiar with any such modifications.
-Certain portions of the Services may, or may in the future, have different terms and conditions posted on the website, as provided by Truv, or may require you to agree with and accept additional terms and conditions.
-When you use such Services and agree to the additional terms and conditions they will be incorporated into and form part of this Agreement.
-If there is a conflict between this Agreement and terms and conditions posted for a specific portion of the Services, the latter terms and conditions shall take precedence with respect to Client’s use of or access to that portion of the Services.
+Certain portions of the Products may, or may in the future, have different terms and conditions posted on the website, as provided by Truv, or may require you to agree with and accept additional terms and conditions.
+When you use such Products and agree to the additional terms and conditions they will be incorporated into and form part of this Agreement.
+If there is a conflict between this Agreement and terms and conditions posted for a specific portion of the Products, the latter terms and conditions shall take precedence with respect to Client’s use of or access to that portion of the Products.

 No delay or omission by either Party in exercising any right, power, or privilege under this Agreement will impair that right, power, or privilege, nor will any single or partial exercise of any right, power, or privilege preclude any further exercise of that right or the exercise of any other right, power, or privilege.